 Try your best to choose a payment gateway provider that offers services that allow you to grow with them instead of having to change service providers over and over.
 In the future, if needed, you can switch to a different merchant account whenever you want.
 Leading to my next point, canceling your merchant service agreement can be a pain for you and your business.

 The process of switching payment gateway providers can cause delays in your transactions clearing, not to mention setting up a brand new system and managing the data from your previous provider.
 The list of potential headaches goes on, but these issues can be avoided.

-Outside of finding a payment gateway provider that has the service and integrations you need, it's crucial that you thoroughly understand what their merchant service agreement requires, any fees and cancellation policies are.
+Outside of finding a payment gateway provider that has the service and integrations you need, it's crucial that you thoroughly understand what their merchant service agreement requires, any fees, and cancellation policies.
 Furthermore, in the next section, I'll provide more insight into protecting your business financially and legally when entering a merchant service agreement.

 When you've chosen the payment gateway provider you'd like to do business with, you won't be far off from signing a merchant agreement.
 This is where you'll find all the extensive details about fees, legalities, cancellation policies, and much more.
 If you end up in any disagreement with your service provider, this agreement will be your defense.

 Of course, you must understand their fee structure for processing your transactions before signing the agreement, aside from the apparent protections needed.
 Even if online payment gateways tend to have cheaper fees, this doesn't mean they won't try to sneak some fine print into the agreement while putting a hefty fee on the cancellation policy.

 You can't miss a single detail here, or you could end up hurting your pockets.
 Once you've decided to sign, you can expect to go through a process called underwriting.
 This is a way for the payment gateway provider to verify the legitimacy of your business and prevent any fraudulent activity or false claims from getting through.